-Through Start button, data begin to flow in real time (with a refresh time of ~5 seconds).
-Stop button stops the real time refresh, freezing the actual display.
+Through the Start button, data begin to flow in real time (with a refresh time of \sim 5 seconds).
+The Stop button stops the real time refresh, freezing the actual display.

-It is possible to toggle the decimal separator, dot (.) or comma (,), by pushing the Change button.
+It is possible to toggle the decimal separator, dot (.) or comma (,), by clicking the Change button.

-The Print function opens a window with a printer-compatible version of the page, pushing the "print" link you can send it to the default printer.
+The Print function opens a window with a printer-compatible version of the page.
+By pushing the "print" link, you can send it to the default printer.

-Export function lets you send instant data to a .csv file that you can open or save.
+The Export function lets you send instant data to a .csv file that you can open or save.